Generative Omnimatte: Learning to Decompose Video into Layers: Related Work

 Text-to-video models have been adapted for the task of inpainting (\eg,~\cite{vidpanos,cococo,zhang2024avid}), in which they synthesize content in a user-specified mask region, conditioned on the surrounding visual context.
 While existing video inpainting methods~\cite{chang2019free,gao2020flow,liu2021fuseformer,li2022e2fgvi,zhang2022flow,zhang2024avid,wu2024languageinpainting} are often employed for object removal, these models cannot handle the effects that extend beyond mask boundaries, leaving undesired shadows and reflections in the output frames (Fig.~\ref{fig:inpainting}).

 \topic{Object Effect Removal.} Work~\cite{liu2022blind,chen2024learning} in video shadow removal focuses specifically on removing cast shadows, but does not aim to perform object-shadow association, object removal, or background completion.
-Recently, ObjectDrop~\cite{objectdrop} finetunes an image inpainting model for object and effect removal.
-However, it is unsuitable for video object removal due to a lack of temporal coherence when run on individual frames.
+Recent methods~\cite{objectdrop,alzayer2024magic} fine-tune image diffusion models for object and effect removal.
+However, they are unsuitable for video object removal because they lack temporal coherence when run on individual frames.
 Moreover, our goal extends beyond object removal; we aim to decompose a video into an entire set of omnimattes to enable layer-based video editing tasks.